A Reciprocating Pump is a hydraulic device used to transfer liquid from one place to another.

 This Vacuum causes the Suction Valve to open and Water enters the Cylinder.

-During Delivery Stroke, the Piston moves from 180 Degree to 360 Degree (which means towards left direction).
+During Delivery Stroke, the Piston moves from 180 Degree to 360 Degree (which means toward the left direction).

 Hence it increases pressure in the Cylinder.